About the Program

 - Deepen their practices around multigenerational family, wealth and philanthropy: so as to be relational and transformational rather than transactional with donors of all ages, stages and backgrounds;

-- Engage using a peer learning model: To provide a supportive learning environment, safe and brave space to explore and practice new ideas, and adopt new strategies and skills;
+- Engage using a mentorship, coaching and peer learning model: to provide a supportive and brave learning environment, to explore ideas, navigate challenges, adopt new strategies and advance their careers;

 - Amplify voices: by leveraging our networks to provide thought leadership opportunities where participants can share their ideas and experiences, what they have learned, how the Program has influenced their philanthropic advising, and express a call to action to encourage diversity in the field.

-Investment in this Program is solely to cover the participation of the 21/64 Virtual Multigenerational Approach Training at $1,750.
-This fee will be augmented with additional funding that 21/64 has raised to provide each participant from this inaugural cohort with a total of $10,000 in programs, tools and services.
+Each participant’s investment in this year-long program in 2023 is $1,900, which is solely to cover participation in the 21/64 Virtual Multigenerational Approach Training.
+This fee will be augmented with additional funding that 21/64 raises to provide each participant with a total of $10,000 in peer consultations, educational workshops, mentoring and thought leadership support.

 All training, meetings and workshops will be hosted virtually via Zoom.